Extract channel widths

 If your network was digitised by hand or is a vector network generated from a raster stream network then these networks will not work with this tool as you need the polygon representation of a river and the river network must be the central "skeleton" of the polygon layer.

 •To help you understand why this tool works best with river networks that are generated from polygons I will discuss the issue using a UK based example.
 In the UK, the national mapping agency Ordnance Survey (OS) have MasterMap, an extremely detail dataset which provides a digital framework for all other UK datasets.
 One of it's layers is the Topographic layer and a component of this are polygons that represent water bodies (lakes, rivers, ponds, canals etc.).
 The OS have used the topographic layer to extract out the centreline and built the Water Layer for the UK.
 Thus the polylines that make up the river network lie inside the polygon at the centre.
 It is this spatial relation between the network and the polygon layer that RivEX can use to compute a cross section for any location.
 In the image below it is clear that the river network (red line) is the topological skeleton of the river polygon and a line perpendicular to this skeleton would generate a sensible cross section.

 •When you run the tool you will be presented with dialog below.
 You need to provide a point layer (which has been snapped to the network) with an unique point ID field, the polygon layer and it's unique ID field.
+Both ID fields must of Integer type, FID/OBJECTID fields are excluded for technical reasons.
 The channel widths output file name should not include the ".shp" extension.
 You can optionally choose to transfer the widths back to your point layer.